rlapine/colorprinter/README.md

 ---

-## 🎨 PrintPop V 0.2.1
+## 🎨 PrintPop V 0.2.2

-Styled console printing made simple — color, format, and clarity in one package.
+Styled console printing made simple — color, format, and clickable hyperlinks in one package.

 ---